ansible-collections/ansible.utils/docs/ansible.utils.reduce_on_network_filter.rst

 Synopsis
 --------
-- This filter returns whether an address or a network passed as argument is in a network.
+- This filter reduces a list of addresses to only the addresses that match a given network.
+To check whether multiple addresses belong to a network, use the reduce_on_network filter.